zisluiz/querydsl-object-binder/README.md

 		.join(_state.country, _country);
 ```

-Where sometimes we need this result in a object-structure like:
+Sometimes we need this result in a object-structure like:

 City:
 * id